chiwasushuba/MERNForum/README.md

 - OTP verification for email
 - Cloud Storage (Firebase) Read and Write in cloud storage
+    - Stored in a folder based on their ID to determine who owns the image (used Data.now() and original filename to name the image)
+    - Processed file uploads using multer that only accepts PNG,JPG, GIF and 5MB of size
 - Sign up and Logging in and out
 - Basic CRUD for the profile, posts
 - Hashed Passwords